 Customer Review: "Better than expected for freeze-dried food.
 Convenient and filling."

-26. Katadyn Hiker Pro Transparent Water Filter
+19. Katadyn Hiker Pro Transparent Water Filter

 Clear, safe water is essential.
 The Katadyn Hiker Pro filters water from almost any source and lets you see the filtration process.
+For those planning to enjoy hot beverages while camping, check out the best camping kettles for your outdoor brewing adventures.

 Key Features: